 Seven St. Petersburg Vodka Houses to take you through the city center

-Last month our friends, the co-hosts of the podcast She’s In Russia spent an evening visiting several of St. Petersburg’s ryumochnye (sing. ryumochnaya) or Soviet-style vodka houses.
+Our friends, the co-hosts of the podcast She’s In Russia spent an evening visiting several of St. Petersburg’s ryumochnye (sing. ryumochnaya) or Soviet-style vodka houses.
 In the process they got predictably drunk, interviewed the strangers drinking with them, made some friends, and even squeezed an episode out of it.

 They also decided to put together this guide to 7 Petersburg ryumochnye in case you find yourself in Russia’s Northern Capital looking for Soviet charm and/or a no frills place to have a shot(s) and a bite to eat on the very cheap.

 But first, a brief history.
 In Russia in the 19th century a certain type of drinking house was established for the more laconic, on-the-go type (generally male) drinker.
 These were the prototype for what in the Soviet Union would become the ryumochnaya - a humble, self-service drinking house that featured spirits, an assortment of zakuski, primarily in the form of open-faced sandwiches, and perhaps some soups and heartier meat dishes for the hungry passerby.

 The word ryumochnaya is a difficult one to translate.
 It is an adjective formed from the noun ryumka, which is a stemmed shot glass for drinking spirits or fortified wine.
 Vodka is poured by the ryumka or shot (50 grams minimum), and more than one portion is measured into a squat (sometimes) chilled carafe that resembles a round-bottomed flask.